-Seriously, aren’t pull-ups pretty much the answer to everything? 😉 Of course, I’ll tell you that pull-ups are your ticket to a thriving human flag.
+Seriously, aren’t pull-ups pretty much the answer to everything? 😉 I’ll tell you that pull-ups are your ticket to a thriving human flag.
 However, if you’re still working on getting your first pull-up, you’ll unlikely do the flag successfully.
 Work on the pull-up first.

 This free guide will help you with that.

-When doing the human flag, your core stabilizers are the foundation, so I found hanging leg raises and oblique work helpful strengthening exercises.
-It would help if you super had strong obliques to brace and hold the position.
+When doing the human flag, your core stabilizers are the foundation, so I found hanging leg raises and oblique work helpful in strengthening exercises.
+It would help if you had strong obliques to brace and hold the position.
 Here are my favorite activities for this: